Kristopher James Benson

-- 1 Biographical Information
+1 Biographical Information

-One of the most successful major league pitchers taken with the first overall pick in the draft, Kris Benson has had a rocky career marred by injury and controversy over his personal life.
+	In spite of being one of the most successful major league pitchers taken with the first overall pick in the amateur draft, Kris Benson had a rocky career marred by injury and controversy over his personal life.

 	In the 1996 Olympics, Benson was 2-1 with a 5.82 ERA, striking out 17 in 17 innings and outperforming Koch at least, though he was one of the staff's least effective arms.
 He dropped an 11-2 decision to Japan that kept the USA from the Gold medal game.
 The US settled for a Bronze.
 Undeterred by his Olympic performance, the Pittsburgh Pirates made Kris the first overall selection of the 1996 amateur draft and signed him for a $2 million bonus.

 	1997-1998: Minor leagues

 	Baseball America named Benson the #1 prospect in Pittsburgh's system before he played a game in the minors.
 He split his first year between the Lynchburg Hillcats (5-2, 2.58, 13/72 BB/K in 59 1/3 innings) and the Carolina Mudcats (3-5, 4.98, 32/66 BB/K in 68 2/3 innings along with 81 hits allowed).
 Baseball America rated him the #2 prospect in the Carolina League behind Russell Branyan and right ahead of Lynchburg's star and league MVP Aramis Ramirez.
 He was also named the #6 prospect in the Southern League by the same publication.
 Benson was hit hard in his Triple A debut in 1998.
 With the Nashville Sounds, he was 8-10 with a 5.37 ERA.
 He struck out 129 batters in 156 innings, walked 50 and allowed 162 hits.
 Baseball America rated him having the best breaking pitch in the Pacific Coast League and the #3 Pirates prospect behind Chad Hermansen and Warren Morris.

 	1999-2000: A solid start in the 'Burgh